Ronnie Palmer

-Palmer also played for the Las Vegas Locomotives and Sacramento Mountain Lions of the United Football League.
+Palmer also played for the Las Vegas Locomotives and Sacramento Mountain Lions of the United Football League (UFL).

 College career

 Palmer finished his career at Arizona with 267 tackles, 3 sacks and 3 interceptions.

 Professional career

 Washington Redskins

 Palmer was signed by the Washington Redskins as an undrafted free agent on 2009, but was later waived.

 Las Vegas Locomotives

 Palmer signed with the Las Vegas Locomotives of the United Football League on August 5, 2009.
 He was released on September 14, 2010.